AOEpeople/aoe_technology_radar/data/radar/2022-03-28/css-in-js.md

 quadrant: methods-and-patterns
 ---

-At AOE we use CSS-in-JS over regular CSS because it provides a much better developer experience and plays nicely together with modern component libraries like React.
+At DCX we use CSS-in-JS over regular CSS because it provides a much better developer experience and plays nicely together with modern component libraries like React.